Kaikōura Penguins

 Dog Control

 Penguins are vulnerable to dog attacks, particularly during the annual moult.
-Dog attacks pose one of the greatest risks to penguin survival, with roaming dogs and irresponsible dog ownership resulting in avoidable penguin injuries and mortalities.
+Dog attacks pose the greatest risks to penguin survival on land, with roaming dogs and irresponsible dog ownership resulting in avoidable penguin injury and mortality.
 Dogs detect penguin scent easily, and it only takes one bite to maim or kill a penguin.
 Dogs should be kept under control on leads at all times in coastal areas.

 In Kaikōura the Dog Control Bylaw (2015) prohibits dogs in various areas including: Point Kean, Kaikōura Peninsula Walkway, Jimmy Armers Beach, South Bay Domain and South Bay Boat Park.